The Yale School of Management: Everything You Need to Know

 Download for Free

-The Yale School of Management (SOM) is one of the few top business schools that give candidates just one required application essay with which to make their desired impression on the admissions committee.
-The Yale SOM requires applicants to expound on a significant commitment and its underlying impetus and meaning.
+The Yale School of Management (SOM) is one of the few top MBA programs that give candidates just one required application essay with which to make an impression on the admissions committee.
+The school offers applicants a choice of three topics to, as the admissions committee states, “ensure that you’re able to write about something important to you.”
+Applicants can expound on a significant commitment and its underlying impetus and meaning (until last year, this essay had been required), discuss a particularly significant community involvement, or describe a major challenge they have faced.
 The essay has a 500-word maximum, so you need to be clear, direct, and rather succinct in your response, without much preamble or extraneous text.
-If you feel the required essay’s topic does not allow you to share a particularly important or compelling aspect of your profile, or if you have an issue in your candidacy that would benefit from further explication, you can use the “optional information” space to fill in the blanks.
-The program asserts that this is “not an additional essay,” however, and that “most candidates do not need to complete this section.”
-Also, the submission is limited to 200 words, so you must again be concise in conveying the necessary details.
+If you feel your primary essay does not allow you to share an aspect of your profile that you believe is particularly important or compelling, or if you have an issue in your candidacy that would benefit from further explication, you can use the “optional information” space to fill in the blanks.

 Click here to read our analysis